MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

      * [new branch]      main     -> origin/main
     ```

-1. Then use the `git branch` command to create a branch named `add-style`, and the `git checkout` command to switch to that branch (make it the *current branch*):
+1. Then use the `git branch` command to create a branch named `add-style`.
+Then, use the `git checkout` command to switch to that branch (make it the *current branch*):

     ```bash
     git branch add-style
     git checkout add-style
     ```

-1. Open **site.css** in the **Alice/Assets** directory and add the following CSS class definition to the bottom of the file:
+1. Open *site.css* in the *Alice/Assets* directory and add the following CSS class definition to the bottom of the file:

     ```css
     .cat { max-width: 40%; padding: 5 }
     ```

-1. Save the changes to the file, close, and commit the change:
+1. Save the changes to the file, close the file, and then commit the change:

     ```bash
     git commit -a -m "Add style for cat pictures"